denalddemirxhiu/Colorify/README.md

 After all the steps in this section have been verified, you can move on to the next step.

 ## PCB Soldering
 The PCB design used to print the PCB can be found [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/ISL29125.fz.fzz).
 The design was made using [Fritzing](http://fritzing.org/home/).
+To print the PCB you need to convert the provided files into Gerber files and send them to any production facility, as the files are industrially universal.

 After the PCB has been printed, we are going to solder the 5 pin stackable header, and the 20 pin stackable header into the PCB.
 Since none of the stackable headers we have is 5-pin we are going to break one of them into a 5-pin, which can easily be done using a set of pliers.
 After we do that, we are going to solder the VIAs (small holes with connections on both sides).
 To do that we are going to use some hookup wire, which we are going to strip and place in the VIAs.
 After verifying that the VIAs have been soldered, we can insert the stackable headers in the appropriate pins.
 The 5-pin header is going to be inserted in the side where the labels are found (GND, 3.3V, SDA, SCL).
 The 40-pin header is going to be inserted on the other side with the pins facing the side the labels are found.
 After the pins have been soldered we can verify if the connections have been correctly made by using a multimeter.
 After all the work has been finished the PCB should look something like this: